BMW i8 Coupe engines, drive & performance

 There’s only one powertrain option in the BMW i8.
 It’s a 1.5-litre three-cylinder turbocharged petrol engine that it actually shares with the MINI Cooper (MINI is also owned by BMW and produces its own plug-in hybrid models), only here it’s been tuned to produce 228bhp.
 It works in conjunction with a 141bhp electric motor that drives the front wheels, giving a total output of 369bhp.

 With a kerbweight of 1,535kg – not bad for a car with a big battery pack – this is enough to propel the i8 from 0-62mph in 4.4 seconds.
 That’s helped by four-wheel-drive capability off the line, so the BMW delivers strong grip to help acceleration and puts all that power to the road effectively.
+It has to be pointed out that the i8 is simply not as fast as its rivals, so while it feels exhilaratingly rapid by any standard, a Porsche 911, Audi R8 or McLaren 570S are all much faster.

-It’ll keep on accelerating until it reaches its 155mph electronically limited top speed.
-Incidentally, the i8 can reach a top speed of 75mph on electric power alone – this means zero-emissions running even on the motorway is possible.
+Still, the i8 can reach a top speed of 75mph on electric power alone – this means zero-emissions running even on the motorway is possible.
 The gearbox’s shifts aren’t quite as fast as a modern dual-clutch box, but it’s competitive and around town it manages the switch between petrol and electric power seamlessly, so there’s no nasty jerking or clunking.

 In Sport mode the engine growls as its sound is enhanced inside, but the three-cylinder unit has a pleasant burble that befits the techy nature of the i8’s powertrain – it’s overlaid by a futuristic whine from the front electric motor on full throttle, while you can hear the motor sending power back to the battery under braking.